-I have lived in the mountains for over 20 years but not having grown up with snow I have only been sledding a handful of time.
-Don’t get me wrong sledding is fun but frankly my idea of enjoying snowy weather involves a cozy window seat, a hot beverage and a good book.
+I’ve lived in the mountains for over 20 years, but not having grown up with snow I have only been sledding a handful of times.
+Don’t get me wrong sledding is fun, but frankly my idea of enjoying snowy weather involves a cozy window seat, a hot beverage, and a good book.

 Our Favorite Toddler Sleds

 Top Pick: TSL Sleds Kid’s Pull Sled – for quality, safety, and ride-ability even in deep snow.

 This is a very high quality plastic sled.
 It has an anti-tip design with rails that go all the way to the back of the seat.
 When we purchased the top selling toddler sleds, this one seems like it was *actually* designed to last and to be a good piece of winter play equipment for more than one season.
 This pull sled for toddlers has a high back for safety and also features a safety harness and safety strap to make sure your toddler stays in place and upright.
 The molded seat and outriggers of this sled provide more stability on different terrains and even has a spot for small storage.

 There is something nostalgic about these sleds with a steam-bent ash frame over curved wooden skis.
 This pull-sled is made for babies and toddlers with a backrest for both comfort and safety.
 This is a nice sled for towing your little one along on snowy walks.
 You can even get a sleigh liner to keep cold air from flowing around your baby.

 Reviewers have mentioned that they felt they needed to go slowly as they towed the sled or their child could still tip backward, so this may be best for infants and younger toddlers who are excited simply to be in a sleigh, not a little thrill seeker.

 Flexible Flyer Baby Pull Sled